sharonelis/ProgramLanguage/README.md

 ## Introduction

-This guide explains how to run the custom language interpreter in both interactive mode (line-by-line execution) and full program execution mode.
-The interpreter can handle files with the `.lambda` suffix and print the result of each command after its execution.
+This guide explains how to run the custom language interpreter in both interactive mode and full program execution mode.
+The interpreter is built using the Lexer, Parser, and Interpreter classes, and supports both arithmetic expressions and lambda functions.

 ## Prerequisites